Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: Further perspectives

 So that by taking the left and right quantum Hamiltonian reduction we obtain by Proposition \ref{proposition computation of the Hamiltonian reduction of weyl modules} the equalities as $W^{k}(\Lg) \otimes W^{k^{*}}(\Lg)$-modules:

-We do not know how to prove their simplicity.
+We do not know how to prove that these modules are simple, but we conjecture that they are.

-\begin{remarque} We note that for $G = \mathrm{SL}_{2}$ and generic $\kappa$ the chiral universal centralizer $\mathcal{I}_{G}^{k}$ was introduced by Frenkel and Styrkas in \cite{FrenkelStyrkas2006} and Frenkel and Zhu in~\cite{frenkelzhusl2centralizer}.
+\begin{remarque} The free field realization of the chiral universal centralizer given in~\cite{On_The_Beem_Nair} might be useful in the study of its representation theory.
+We note that for $G = \mathrm{SL}_{2}$ and generic $\kappa$ the chiral universal centralizer $\mathcal{I}_{G}^{k}$ was introduced by Frenkel and Styrkas in~\cite{FrenkelStyrkas2006} and Frenkel and Zhu in~\cite{frenkelzhusl2centralizer}.
 McRae and Yang have studied the representation theory of $\mathcal{I}_{SL_{2}}^{k}$ for generic values of $k$ (see Remark 8.4 of \cite{McRaeYang}) and for $k=-1$ (see Theorem 8.2 of \textit{loc.cit.}).
-In particular in their result for $k=-1$, the Langlands dual group $\mathrm{PSL}_{2}$ of $\mathrm{SL}_{2}$ appears. \end{remarque}
+In particular, in their result for $k=-1$, the Langlands dual group $\mathrm{PSL}_{2}$ of $\mathrm{SL}_{2}$ appears. \end{remarque}

-Of course, a similar construction holds for arbitrary pairs of nilpotent elements $(f,f')$.
+Of course, a similar construction holds for arbitrary pairs of nilpotent elements~$(f,f')$ and the study of the representation theory of $\mathcal{I}_{G,f,f'}^{k}$ appears to us as a natural and wide-open question.